Also available in PDF format.

 The Common Vulnerability Scoring System (CVSS) captures the principal technical characteristics of software, hardware and firmware vulnerabilities.
 Its outputs include numerical scores indicating the severity of a vulnerability relative to other vulnerabilities.

-CVSS is composed of three metric groups: Base, Temporal, and Environmental.
-The Base Score reflects the severity of a vulnerability according to its intrinsic characteristics which are constant over time and assumes the reasonable worst case impact across different deployed environments.
-The Temporal Metrics adjust the Base severity of a vulnerability based on factors that change over time, such as the availability of proof-of-concept code or active exploitation.
-The Environmental Metrics adjust the Base and Temporal severities to a specific computing environment.
+CVSS is composed of four metric groups: Base, Threat, Environmental, and Supplemental.
+The Base Score reflects the severity of a vulnerability according to its intrinsic characteristics which are constant over time and assumes the reasonable worst-case impact across different deployed environments.
+The Threat Metrics adjust the severity of a vulnerability based on factors, such as the availability of proof-of-concept code or active exploitation.
+The Environmental Metrics further refine the resulting severity score to a specific computing environment.
 They consider factors such as the presence of mitigations in that environment and the criticality attributes of the vulnerable system.
 Finally, the Supplemental Metrics describe and measure additional extrinsic attributes of a vulnerability, intended to add context.

-Base Scores are usually produced by the organization maintaining the vulnerable product, or a third party scoring on their behalf.
-It is typical for only the Base Metrics to be published as these do not change over time and are common to all environments.
-Consumers of CVSS should supplement the Base Score with Temporal and Environmental Scores specific to their use of the vulnerable product to produce a score that provides a more comprehensive input to risk assessment specific to their organization.
+Base Metrics, and optionally Supplemental Metrics, are provided by the organization maintaining the vulnerable system, or a third party assessment on their behalf.
+Threat and Environmental information is available to only the end consumer.
+Consumers of CVSS should enrich the Base metrics with Threat and Environmental metric values specific to their use of the vulnerable system to produce a score that provides a more comprehensive input to risk assessment specific to their organization.
 Consumers may use CVSS information as input to an organizational vulnerability management process that also considers factors that are not part of CVSS in order to rank the threats to their technology infrastructure and make informed remediation decisions.
-Such factors may include, but are not limited to: regulatory requirements, number of customers on a product line, monetary losses due to a breach, life or property threatened, or public sentiment on highly publicized vulnerabilities.
-These are outside the scope of CVSS.
+Such factors may include, but are not limited to: regulatory requirements, number of customers impacted, monetary losses due to a breach, life or property threatened, or reputational impacts of a potential exploited vulnerability.
+These factors are outside the scope of CVSS.

-CVSS is composed of three metric groups: Base, Temporal, and Environmental, each consisting of a set of metrics, as shown in Figure 1.
+CVSS is composed of four metric groups: Base, Threat, Environmental, and Supplemental, each consisting of a set of metrics, as shown in Figure 1.

 Figure 1: CVSS Metric Groups